 The concept behind an air purifier is simple: It draws in air from the surrounding area, filters it of impurities and then returns it back as clean air.
-The most basic models of air purifiers eliminate things like mold, pollen, pet dander and other common airborne particulates.
+The most basic models of air purifiers eliminate things like mold, pollen, pet dander, dust mites and other common airborne particulates.
 However, there's a whole lot more that goes into making an effective room air purifier.
 The size of the particles that it is capable of filtering and the volume of air that it is capable of handling are the most important considerations.

 What Makes An Effective Air Purifier?